nuxeo-sandbox/nuxeo-custom-page-providers/README.md

 >
 > We will likely remove this Pageprovider from the aws-bedrock plugin.

+> [!CAUTION]
+> Starting with Nuxeo LTS2025, there are 2 possible search engines, Elasticsearch or Opensearch. **The Vector Search Page Provider requires OpenSearch**.
+If you deploy it with a Nuxeo 2025 deploying Elasticsearch, you will have errors (like Class Not Found)

 Vector search enables use cases such as semantic search and RAG.

 The plugin provides configuration template with OpenSearch configuration and storage/usage of embeddinhs/vectors (see _OpenSearch Configuration_ below)